-Balances with related parties as at 31 December 2021 pertain to cash at bank (see Note 19).
+Balances with related parties as at 31 December 2022 pertain to cash at bank (see Note 19) and insurance and other payables (see Note 20).

 26 Statutory information

 IVALIFE Insurance Limited is a private limited liability company and is incorporated in Malta.
 The Company's registered office address is at Gaba Building, Level 2, Naxxar Road, Iklin IKL 9026, Malta.